VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_kuma_dataplane`: the name of the proxy
 * `__meta_kuma_service`: the name of the service associated with the proxy
 * `__meta_kuma_label_<label_name>`: each label of target given from Kuma Control Plane

+The list of discovered Kuma targets is refreshed at the interval, which can be configured via `-promscrape.kumaSDCheckInterval` command-line flag.

 ## nomad_sd_configs